Please enable JavaScript to use CodeHS

 Original Story Animations - Fiction Story

-Students will be able to describe and design a program to animate an original story.
+Students will be able to develop an original story and create a program to animate a story.

 Coding in Social Studies